Jetty Island

 Jetty Island is a man-made island and park in the U.S. state of Washington, located 30 miles north of Seattle in the Puget Sound, just off the Everett, Washington waterfront.
 The island is two miles long and half a mile wide, approximately 1,800 acres.
 The island has no plumbing, electricity or structures, only a seasonal floating restroom off the island's shore.
 During the summer months, a small ferry becomes operational, allowing access to and from the island.
 During the summer months, Jetty is a popular destination for kiteboarding.

 History

 Jetty Island began as a riprap jetty to provide a navigation channel and protected harbor in the late 19th century.
 The island is composed of sediment from the Snohomish River; material that was created by the maintenance dredging of the Snohomish River was used to build the island.
-The original dredged material was deposited over a 100 years ago and has been added to over time.
+The original dredged material was deposited over 100 years ago and has been added to over time.
 The Port of Everett gained ownership of Jetty Island in 1929 and, with the help of the U.S. Army Corps of Engineers, built a new marsh of dredged river materials in 1989.